Rashidun army: Intelligence and espionage

 It was one of the most highly developed departments of the army which proved helpful in most of the campaigns.
 The espionage (جاسوسية) and intelligence services were first organised by Muslim general Khalid ibn Walid during his campaign to Iraq.
 Later, when he was transferred to the Syrian front, he organized the espionage department there as well.
-As the term of military rulings during Rashidun caliphate were intertwined with Sharia ruling, the concept of espionage also became subject in jurisprudential term, as in the modern era, Islamic official committee of Saudi Arabia Scholars also used the practice of az-Zubayr as one of their source of fatawa, such as an act of government to spying any endangering act from enemy of the state, such as criminal behavior, alleged terrorism, and other illegal conduct, were allowed in Islam jurisprudence.
-The committee based this ruling of espionage by legitimate government from the act of az-Zubayr for spying Banu Qurayza for their alleged betrayal during the Battle of the Trench on the instruction of Muhammad.
+As the term of military rulings during Rashidun caliphate were intertwined with Sharia ruling, the concept of espionage also became subject in jurisprudential term, as in the modern era, Islamic official committee of Saudi Arabia Scholars also used the practice of Zubayr as one of their source of fatawa, such as an act of government to spying any endangering act from enemy of the state, such as criminal behavior, alleged terrorism, and other illegal conduct, were allowed in Islam jurisprudence.
+The committee based this ruling of espionage by legitimate government from the act of Zubayr for spying Banu Qurayza for their alleged betrayal during the Battle of the Trench on the instruction of Muhammad.

 Border raids and expansions

 During the tenure of Khalid ibn al-Walid in the Muslim conquest of Iraq, he formed Ummal, military units that act as his deputy personnel to govern, watch, and collect Kharaj and Jizya in the occupied areas, or as raiding parties in uncaptured cities or settlements.
-At one time, Khalid appointed Dhiraar ibn al-Azwar, Al-Qa'qa' ibn Amr at-Tamimi, Dhiraar ibn al-Khattab, al-Muthanna ibn Haritha, Dhiraar ibn Muqrin, and Busr ibn Abi Ruhm as Ummal raiding force to raid Sib, a district located near the city of Qasr ibn Hubayrah and north of Hillah.
+At one time, Khalid appointed Dirar ibn al-Azwar, Al-Qa'qa' ibn Amr al-Tamimi, Dirar ibn al-Khattab, al-Muthanna ibn Haritha, Dirar ibn Muqrin, and Busr ibn Abi Ruhm as Ummal raiding force to raid Sib, a district located near the city of Qasr ibn Hubayrah and north of Hillah.
 These raiding detachment forces made repeated, casual raids until it was subdued.

 Military organizations within the state department

 Military governorship

 The caliphs of Rashidun founded an administrative body which was based on military governorship, known as Jund.
 Jund were garrisoned in a capital which became the military headquarters named Amsar.
 Border military posts' fortifications of Jund were also established and named Ribat.

-Baladhuri estimates that around 636 AD, the number of caliphate regular soldiers in Basra totalled 80.000.
+Al-Baladhuri estimates that around 636 AD, the number of caliphate regular soldiers in Basra totalled 80.000.